GeorgiGidionov/cybersecurity-magazine/README.md

 1. Set environment variables

-Create a .env file in the project root (use .env.example as a template): env
+Create a .env file in the project root (use .env.example as a template) with the following content: env

 SECRET_KEY=your-secret-key-here